MyAlerts/Custom-Alerts-for-MyAlerts/README.md

 Main features
 -------------

 At the moment, Custom Alerts for MyAlerts works in a very simple way: in a dedicated section under Users & Groups module group you can push new notifications to an user or usergroup(s) of your choice.
+You can choose one or multiple methods of user selection, by UID, by username or by usergroup.
+If multiple methods are used, alert generation will be chained.

 Custom Alerts for MyAlerts adds one setting into ACP and one setting into UCP.
 A [custom version of MyAlerts][2] *is required* for it to work properly: that's because standard MyAlerts copies need a UCP setting set to "on", whereas with this plugin you are able to "force" the alert display regardless of users settings.
 This feature may be useful for rules updates you **want** to display to users, or important feature updates and announcements.